-RBS Capital Resolution (Ulster Bank) announced on 26th May 2015 that a portfolio of property loans had been purchased by an entity affiliated with Cerberus Capital Management.
-BBC NI Economics & Business Editor John Campbell reported on Twitter that some of the loans are believed to be related to the Royal Exchange scheme.
-Cerberus is the US investment fund that purchased Nama's Northern Ireland property portfolio in 2014.
+RBS Capital Resolution (Ulster Bank) announced in May 2015 that a portfolio of property loans, including loans associated with Royal Exchange, had been purchased by an entity affiliated with Cerberus Capital Management.